dahak-metagenomics/dahak-taco/docs/index.rst

 and run your first workflow task, see :doc:`intro/intro`.

-To figure out what taco is doing and what it requires, see :doc:`intro/howitworks`.

 If you're hungry for more dahak workflows, skip to the next section.